The late-time radio behavior of GRB afterglows: testing the standard model: Results

 \subsection{GRB 140311A}

-The presence of an X-ray break is ambiguous ($P_F = 0.85)$, but the X-ray light curve (Fig. \ref{fig:140311a}) is consistent with $p\approx2.2$ and $\nu > \nu_c$; the large error on the post-break slope also makes it consistent with either lateral expansion or an edge effect.
-The radio light curves are mostly single power laws consistent with pre-break, $p\sim2.1$ and $8.6~\mathrm{GHz} > \nu_m$; in this case we can set a limit of $t_{j,\mathrm{radio}} \gtrsim 3t_{j,X}$.
-However, the light curve at 8.6 GHz peaks again at $\sim40$ d, which is at odds with the expected behavior and with other frequencies.
+The presence of an X-ray break is ambiguous ($P_F = 0.85)$, but the X-ray light curve (Fig. \ref{fig:140311a}) is consistent with $p\approx2.2$ and $\nu_c < \nu$; the large error on the post-break slope also makes it consistent with either lateral expansion or an edge effect.
+The radio light curves are mostly single power laws consistent with pre-break, $p\sim2.1$ and $\nu_m < 8.6~\mathrm{GHz}$; in this case we can set a limit of $t_{j,\mathrm{radio}} \gtrsim 3t_{j,X}$.
+However, the light curve at $\leq 8.6$ GHz peaks again at $\sim40$ d, which is at odds with the expected behavior and with other frequencies.

-The SED indicates $\nu_m$ is located at $\gtrsim25$~GHz when the 24.5 GHz light curve peaks.
+The SED indicates $\nu_m$ is located at $\gtrsim25$~GHz when the 24.5 GHz light curve peaks ($\sim5$~d).
 However, the 8.6 and 13.5 GHz light curves also decline from this point on, while $\nu_m$ does not pass through 13.5 GHz until $\gtrsim20$ d.
 A decline below $\nu_m$ is allowed by standard theory after the jet break, but in this case the slope of the light curve is steeper at all frequencies than the expected $-1/3$.

-Our best-fit model is also unable to reproduce the behavior of the radio SED.
-The light curves at higher frequencies can be fitted reasonably well, but once again the radio light curve rules out the $t^{-p}$ decline that the model predicts.
+Our best-fit model is unable to reproduce the behavior of the radio SED, even when the late-time bump at 43 d is ignored.
+We also ignore the sharply declining optical feature at $<0.03$~d.
+The optical, X-ray and $\gtrsim10$~GHz light curves can be fitted reasonably well, but the model fails at the lowest observed frequencies ($\lesssim 9$~GHz). \citet{laskar18a} were able to fit the radio SED better (namely, their $\nu_a$ is located around 10 GHz), but cannot simultaneously fit the X-ray decline well.
+We can roughly reproduce their fit using their parameters.
+They consider the short-lived bump at $\sim40$~d as possibly an early transition to a non-relativistic phase caused by a density enhancement.
+In summary, we consider GRB 140311A inconsistent with the standard model.